 Graduate Student Workshop

 Designed to help students prepare for the highly competitive job market, this program offers selected Ph.D. candidates hands-on experience in job market paper presentation skills, career mentoring and interview techniques.
-Since 2009 the workshop has been held in conjunction with WEAI’s Annual Conference, which in 2022 will be June 29 to July 3, in Portland, Oregon.
+Since 2009 the workshop has been held in conjunction with WEAI’s Annual Conference, which in 2023 will be July 2-6, in San Diego, California.

 Benefits for Selected Students